 Here’s the video I put together but to really get the full story, read below for the full play by play…

-Andrew discovered that an elbow connection on our raw water system (cooling system that brings in seawater from the sea) had split.
+Andrew discovered that an elbow connection on our raw water system (the cooling system that brings in seawater from the sea) had split.
 When I looked, all I could see was gallons of water spraying out everywhere in the engine room.
-As alarms where going off the three of us started to discuss options.
+As alarms were going off the three of us started to discuss options.
 We considered turning back to anchor or pulling out the sail to get the engine off quickly.